-SACRAMENTO, Calif. — Summer is around the corner and with that comes heatwaves.
+SACRAMENTO, Calif. — Summer is in full swing and with that comes heatwaves.

 But, there are a number of ways for Sacramentans to beat the heat.
 Whether it's walking the dog, visiting a spray park, or saving money on air conditioning, there are tips, tricks, and advice available to help keep the family or oneself healthy and happy during the heat wave.